YujieSu/rheu/README.md

 # rheu
-An R package with functions used in pharmacoepidemiology.
+An R package with functions used in RA pharmacoepidemiology.